DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2/README.md

 ### Issues
 - Stemma port & breakout are non-functional due to each MCP23017 chip using both buses.
 This also means the only way to use I2C is by tapping into an existing bus preferably by using a stacking header on GP10 & GP11.
 Currently might as well consider all I2C hardwired to pins GP10/11 and GP12/13.
 Working on a bodge fix.
 - MIDI Out TX is on the tip, power on ring.
-MIDI in RX receives cathode data on the tip and the annode is the ring.
+Sleeve is ground for both Midi ports.
+MIDI in RX receives cathode data from the optocoupler on the tip and the annode is the ring.
 However, there might be a design flaw with the way I wired the optocoupler itself.
-Midi in & out ports have not been tested.
+Midi in & out ports are completely untested.

 # BOM (Bill of Materials)
 ### For basic USB MIDI functionality: